Christinamo82/parrot-bot/README.md

 Read about all things chat bots with the ChatBots Magazine [here](https://medium.com/chat-bots)

 You can also design Messenger bots in Sketch with the [Bots UI Kit](https://bots.mockuuups.com)!

-## How I can help

-I build and design bots all day.
-Email me for help!